-SSF will use diagnostic assessments during the recruitment process to see where applicants are at the initial stage of their journey to become a teacher.
-These will be used to inform training needs so that we can help ensure that all fundamental skills are secure before the end of the training year.
+Suth Farnham SCITT use diagnostic assessments during the recruitment process to see where applicants are at the initial stage of their journey to become a teacher.
+These are used to inform training needs so that all fundamental skills are secure before the end of the training period.

-- Speaking, listening and communicating are fundamental to a teacher’s role.
-Teachers should use standard English grammar, clear pronunciation and vocabulary relevant to the situation to convey instructions, questions, information, concepts and ideas with clarity.
+- Speaking, listening and communication - Teachers should use standard English grammar, clear pronunciation and vocabulary relevant to the situation to convey instructions, questions, information, concepts and ideas with clarity.
 Teachers should read fluently and with good understanding.

-- Writing by teachers will be seen by colleagues, pupils and parents and, as such, it is important that a teacher’s writing reflects the high standards of accuracy their professional role demands.
+- Writing - A teacher's writing will be seen by colleagues, pupils and parents, as such, it is important that a teacher’s writing reflects the high standards of accuracy their professional role demands.
 They should write clearly, accurately, legibly and coherently using correct spelling and punctuation.

-The skills outlined above, are incorporated into our training programme and there are additional support sessions for trainees identified as requiring additional this.
+The skills outlined above are incorporated into our training programme and there are targeted sessions for those needing additionalsupport.
 There is also an option for our trainees to request additional subject knowledge training through workshop based activities.

 The following texts/websites are very useful sources of support:

 - https://Youtube.co.uk (QTS tutor has many great videos)

 - www.revisionmaths.com is packed with past exam papers, mark schemes and revision materials - great for trainee subject knowledge or for help before taking an equivalency test.
 Click here.

 - Our resource webpage - click here